jtnystrom/Discount/README.md

 In addition to a working Spark installation (http://spark.apache.org), the SBT build tool (https://www.scala-sbt.org/) is also needed.

+Note that Spark 3.0 is not compatible with Scala 2.11.
+Currently, any 2.4.x version should be fine, e.g. 2.4.7.

 The command `sbt package` will compile the software and produce the necessary jar file in target/scala-2.11/discount_2.11-1.0.0.jar.